Joaquin-Abelardo/blog-app/README.md

 ## BLOGS TABLE POLICIES
--- Allow everyone to read blogs
+//Allow everyone to read blogs

 CREATE POLICY "Public can read blogs"
 ON public.blogs
 FOR SELECT
 USING (true);

--- Allow logged-in users to create blogs
+//Allow logged-in users to create blogs

 CREATE POLICY "Users can insert blogs"
 ON public.blogs
 FOR INSERT
 WITH CHECK (auth.uid() = user_id);

--- Allow users to update their own blogs
+//Allow users to update their own blogs

 CREATE POLICY "Users can update their own blogs"
 ON public.blogs
 FOR UPDATE
 USING (auth.uid() = user_id)
 WITH CHECK (auth.uid() = user_id);

--- Allow users to delete their own blogs
+//Allow users to delete their own blogs

 CREATE POLICY "Users can delete their own blogs"
 ON public.blogs
 FOR DELETE